Evening Tour of Vancouver

 About This Tour

-Take in the top attractions and scenic views of Vancouver as the sun sets, on this evening sightseeing bus tour.
+Take in the top sights and scenic views of Vancouver as the sun sets, on this evening sightseeing bus tour.
 With your expert guide to lead the way, gaze out across the Burrard Inlet from the pretty beaches of English Bay.
-Follow winding pathways to the iconic First Nations totem poles of Stanley Park, soak up the atmosphere in bustling Gastown, and escape to nature among the flowerbeds and forests of Queen Elizabeth Park.
-Expect time for photos and breaks at each of the four stops.
+Follow winding pathways to the iconic First Nations totem poles & Stanley Park Prospect Point Lookout to the architecture of Historic Gastown & the famous Steam Clock.
+Book now for an unforgettable Vancouver twilight experience.

 Tour Highlights